AlexanderDotH/Swig/README.md

 <details>
   <summary>🪟 Windows</summary>

-  1. Use the `swig-setup.exe` windows setup.
+  1. Use the `swig-setup.msi` windows setup.
-  2. Use the `swig-binary.exe` single binary.
+  2. Use the `swig-bin.exe` single binary.

 </details>